JTechPhotonics/J-Tech-Photonics-Laser-Tool/README.md

 ## For developers

-Pull requests are welcome both for bug fixes and new features.
-Just make sure to test your code on both Python >=2.6 and >=3.5.
+Pull requests are welcome.
+Just make sure to test your code on both Python >=2.6 and >=3.5 for the main branch, and Python >= 3.6 for the development branch (In the next major release we'll drop support for older python versions in an effort to improve code readability).